-On your first day at Rutherford College, you will be brought to school before 8:45am by your host family or carer.
-You should come directly to the International Village and bring with you your passport, a pen, some paper to write on, your lunch and drink for the day.
+On your first day at Rutherford College, you will be brought to school before 8:40am by your host family or carer.
+You should come directly to the International Village and bring with you your passport, a pen, some paper to write on, your device and lunch/drink for the day.

-You will take part in an orientation programme that will include:
+You will take part in an orientation programme during your first week that will include:

-- A tour of the school and visit to Te Kōtuku marae - Meeting our International Department team - Receiving information about how to become involved in sports teams and cultural groups - An English language (and possibly Mathematics) assessment to help us build your learning programme. - Transport information to help you get to and from school.
-Most students walk or catch a bus. - Getting a photo taken for your student I.D
+- A tour of the school and visit to Te Kōtuku marae. - Meeting our International Department team - Receiving information about how to become involved in sports teams and cultural groups. - An English language (and possibly Mathematics) assessment to help us build your learning programme. - Transport information to help you get to and from school.
+Most students walk or catch a bus. - Getting a photo taken for your student I.D. - Meeting the pastoral support team so you know who is available to assist you.

 Our aim is for you to feel comfortable and confident within Rutherford College prior to attending timetabled classes.
-There may also be the opportunity for you to attending a powhiri (traditional Maori welcome).
+There may also be the opportunity for you to attend a powhiri (traditional Maori welcome).